HOW TO POOP WHEN CONSTIPATED ON THE TOILET | 5 GUIDELINES

 People have to strain if they sit down during defecation.
 Secondly, the valve separating the small intestine and the colon tightly close, resulting in lower pressure in the abdomen and substances in the colon getting backed up.

-Another study: The importance of a high rectal pressure on strain in constipated patients: implications for biofeedback therapy published on the NIH website.
+According to another study called The importance of a high rectal pressure on strain in constipated patients: : implications for biofeedback therapy (published by the NIH):

-We have identified a subgroup of patients with dyssynergic symptom... …who were characterized by a high straining rectal pressure.
+We have identified a subgroup of patients with dyssynergic symptom... who were characterized by a high straining rectal pressure.
 Although these patients displayed some physiological differences to the patients with lower straining rectal pressure, they suffer similarly.
-Importantly, we have shown that these patients can respond favorably to anorectal BF. [back to top]

 Now it is time to poop